ch4dum/Ball-collector-arm/README.md

 - **Testing:**
   - Perform stress tests with more balls and complex arrangements.
   - Integrate a failure recovery system for missed balls.
+  - Test the Robot's Ability to Handle Depth.

 ## References